 Orientation – In this course, students will develop the skills required for success in the online high school program.
 This section teaches them how to stay focused and successfully complete their studies.

 Math 1 – This section provides the basis for the successful utilization of mathematical principles in life and career.
-It may also help students to take several of this website’s GED practice tests to understand the topics faster.
+It may also help students to take several of this website’s free GED practice tests to understand the topics faster.

 Math 2 – This course covers the four basic mathematical operations, so students will be able to use these fundamentals at a more advanced level.